 Instead you will have to make a claim for Child Tax Credit and other 'legacy' benefits; Working Tax Credit, Jobseeker's Allowance, Income Support, Employment and Support Allowance and Housing Benefit.

 There are two exceptions to this:

 In both of these cases you will need to claim UC and will not be redirected to tax credits.
 After November 2018 it is expected that families with two or more children will not be prevented from claiming Universal Credit.

-There will be exemptions which mean a child element can still be included for a child even if they are born after 6 April 2017 and you already receive two or more child elements.
+There are also exemptions which mean a child element can still be included for a child even if they are born after 6 April 2017 and you already receive two or more child elements.
 The exemptions include: